rancher/docs/content/rancher/v2.x/en/installation/server-installation/single-node-install-external-lb/_index.md

 ### Certificate signed by a recognized Certificate Authority

-If the certificate you want to use on the loadbalancer/proxy is signed by a recognized Certificate Authority, you will have to remove the default generated CA certificate information in Rancher.
+If the certificate you want to use on the load balancer/proxy is signed by a recognized Certificate Authority, you will have to remove the default generated CA certificate information in Rancher.
 This can be done under `Settings` -> `cacerts`, choose `Edit` and remove the contents and click `Save`.

-### Instructions for the loadbalancer or proxy
+### Instructions for the load balancer or proxy

-When using a loadbalancer or proxy in front of the `rancher/rancher` container, there is no need for the `rancher/rancher` container to redirect port **TCP/80** (HTTP) to port **TCP/443** (HTTPS).
+When using a load balancer or proxy in front of the `rancher/rancher` container, there is no need for the `rancher/rancher` container to redirect port **TCP/80** (HTTP) to port **TCP/443** (HTTPS).
 By passing the header `X-Forwarded-Proto: https` header, this redirect will be disabled.

-The loadbalancer or proxy has to be configured to support the following:
+The load balancer or proxy has to be configured to support the following:

 * Support **WebSocket** connections
 * **SPDY** / **HTTP/2** support